Archive for January, 2010

 Obama said about the Citizens United decision, “With all due deference to separation of powers, last week the Supreme Court reversed a century of law that, I believe, will open the floodgates for special interests, including foreign corporations, to spend without limit in our elections.”

-According to a New York Times blog post, “Justice Alito shook his head as if to rebut the presidentâ€™s characterization” and “seemed to mouth the words ‘not true.’”
-A lip-reader for The Washington Post offered a similar impression, reporting that Justice Alito “appeared to say” the words, “not true, not true.”No comments
+According to a New York Times blog post, “Justice Alito shook his head as if to rebut the presidentâ€™s characterization” and “seemed to mouth the words ‘not true.'”
+A lip-reader for The Washington Post offered a similar impression, reporting that Justice Alito “appeared to say” the words, “not true, not true.”3 comments

 Defenders of California’sÂ ban on gay marriage concluded their trial testimony in a federal courtroom, but closing arguments may not come until March.
 According to analysts who have monitored the trial, U.S. District Judge Vaughn Walker (photo at right) is likely to rule in favor of challengers of the same-sex marriage ban, the Los Angeles Times reported.